techservicesillinois/aws-enterprise-vpc/README.md

        terraform apply
        cd ..

-   * As an optional feature, this environment automatically deploys the [AWS Solution for monitoring VPN Connections](https://aws.amazon.com/answers/networking/vpn-monitor/) and a Simple Notification Service topic which will be used later (by modules/vpn-connection) to create alarm notifications based on this monitoring.
+   * As an optional feature, the example global environment automatically deploys the [AWS Solution for monitoring VPN Connections](https://aws.amazon.com/answers/networking/vpn-monitor/) and creates a [Simple Notification Service](https://aws.amazon.com/sns/) topic which will be used later (by modules/vpn-connection) to create alarm notifications based on this monitoring.

      If you wish to receive these alarm notifications by email, use the AWS CLI to subscribe one or more email addresses to the SNS topic (indicated by the Terraform output "vpn_monitor_arn"):